-The UN Resident Coordinator (RC) system brings together all UN entities dealing with operational activities for sustainable development in Bangladesh.
-Its aim is to improve the efficiency and effectiveness and support coordination and coherence of the UN system.
-The RC focuses on leveraging leadership, policy, programmatic and diverse practical expertise across UN development entities working together towards the common goal of improving the relevance and impact of the UN’s contribution to a country’s development results.
+The UN Resident Coordinator (RC) system brings together all UN entities to improve the efficiency and effectiveness and support coordination and coherence of the UN system.
+The system focuses on leveraging leadership, policy, programmatic and diverse practical expertise across UN development entities working together towards the common goal of improving the relevance and impact of the UN’s contribution to a country’s development results.

-The UN in Bangladesh delivers collectively through the UN Development Assistance Framework (UNDAF) 2017-2020.
-UNDAF outcomes are aligned with the 2030 Agenda and its Sustainable Development Goals, the priorities set in the Government of Bangladesh’s 7th Five-Year Plan and Vision 2021, and Bangladesh’s obligations under international human rights standards.
-The UNDAF is a concise, public framework that provides strategic vision to the UN system, contributes to all-of society engagement and an enabling environment for sustainable development, and frames the contribution and role of the UN system within Bangladesh’s overall sustainable development.
+In Bangladesh, the UN Country team and the Government signed the UN Sustainable Development Cooperation Framework (UNSDCF) 2022-2026 to support the country in overcoming the impact of the Covid-19 pandemic and addressing key development priorities and challenges to the achievement of the objectives of the country’s 8th Five Year Plan leading to the achievement of its sustainable development goals and the Perspective Plan for 2041.
+The UNSDCF is a concise, public framework that provides strategic vision to the UN system, contributes to all-of society engagement and an enabling environment for sustainable development, and frames the contribution and role of the UN system within Bangladesh’s overall sustainable development.

 The UN Resident Coordinator in Bangladesh